 - Full-Time- A standard full-time study load is a minimum of fifteen (15) Credit Hours or five (5) courses per regular semester, amounting to 30 credit hours (10 courses) per academic year.
 Students are encouraged to progress through their programme during the special Summer Semester. - Part-Time- A standard part-time study load is a minimum of nine Credit Hours or three (3) courses per regular semester.

-Students who wish to carry fewer or additional courses must participate in academic advisement and make a formal application through the relevant Head of Department.
+Students who wish to carry fewer or additional courses must participate in academic advisement and apply through completing the Student Course Registration Form through the relevant Head of Department/Dean.

 Course Allocation - Graduate Programme